-Sarah Henshaw: Police treating woman's disappearance as murder
+Sarah Henshaw: Body found in search for missing woman

 - Published

-A man has been arrested after police launched a murder investigation into the disappearance of a Derbyshire woman.
+Police searching for a missing women thought to be "seriously hurt or deceased" have found a body in a layby near the M1 motorway.

-Sarah Henshaw, 31, was last seen at about 21:00 BST on 20 June at her home in Norman Street, Ilkeston.
+Police said the body was discovered just after midnight on Monday by the A617 near Chesterfield, Derbyshire.

-Officers said the arrested man remained in custody, but released no further details about him.
+It is believed to be Sarah Henshaw, 31, who was last seen at her home in Norman Street, Ilkeston, on 20 June.

-They appealed for information about a blue Ford Transit van seen near junction 29 of the M1 early on 21 June.
+Officers have been granted more time to question a man already in custody on suspicion of her murder.

-When she disappeared, Ms Henshaw was thought to have been wearing a black lightweight coat, a khaki green top, blue skinny jeans, and black flat pumps.
-She has a tattoo on her right foot.
+The murder investigation was launched by Derbyshire Police after Ms Henshaw was reported missing on Friday.

-Det Insp Maria Pleace said: "We have information in relation to Sarah's disappearance that has led us to believe that she may be seriously hurt or deceased.
+At the time, the force said information in relation to her disappearance led them to believe she may be seriously hurt or dead.

-"Sarah's disappearance is very out of character and finding her is our number one priority at this time."
+Police said they would like to speak to anyone who may have CCTV or dashcam footage of a blue Ford Transit van near junction 29 of the M1 in the early hours of Wednesday.

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.